kevindabhi/100devs/random.md

 Having too many global bindings “pollutes” the namespace.
 The more names have been taken, the more likely you are to accidentally overwrite the value of some existing binding.
 For example, it’s not unlikely to want to name something max in one of your programs.
 Since JavaScript’s built-in max function is tucked safely inside the Math object, we don’t have to worry about overwriting it.

 Many languages will stop you, or at least warn you, when you are defining a binding with a name that is already taken.
-JavaScript does this for bindings you declared with let or const but—perversely—not for standard bindingse[1]) *
+JavaScript does this for bindings you declared with let or const but—
-              (table[1] + table[3]) *
-              (table[0] + table[2]));
-}emory as sequences of bits holding the addresses—the place in memory—of their contents.
-So an array with JSON looks similar to JavaScript’s way of writing arrays and objects, with a few restrictions.
-All property names have to be surrounded by double quotes, and only simple data expressions are allowed—no function calls, bindings, or anything that involves actual computation.
-Comments are not allowed in JSON.

 A journal entry might look like this when represented as JSON data:

 {